frazier-lab/partial_kgfn/README.md

 # Bayesian Optimization of Function Networks with Partial Evaluations
 This is the code repository for the paper titled "Bayesian optimization of function networks with partial evaluations", accepted at ICML 2024.

+### Brief overview
+Recent work has considered Bayesian optimization of function networks (BOFN), where the objective function is computed via a network of functions, each taking as input the output of previous nodes in the network and additional parameters.
+Many real-world applications allow evaluating nodes individually.
+To take advantage of this opportunity, we propose a novel knowledge gradient acquisition function for BOFN that chooses which node to evaluate as well as the inputs for that node in a cost-aware fashion.
+This approach can dramatically reduce query costs by allowing the evaluation of part of the network at a lower cost relative to evaluating the entire network.
+We provide an efficient approach to optimizing our acquisition function and show it outperforms existing BOFN methods and other benchmarks across several synthetic and real-world problems.
+Our acquisition function is the first to enable cost-aware optimization of a broad class of function networks.